tub-lsdi/sema-join/docs/docs/getting-started.md

 These relationships are quantified using Pointwise Mutual Information (PMI) scores calculated from the corpus.

-## Key Features

-**Statistical Semantic Discovery**
-Automatically discovers semantic relationships by analyzing value co-occurrence patterns across your table corpus.
-No manual relationship definition required.

-**PMI-Based Join Quality**
-Uses Pointwise Mutual Information scores to measure the strength of semantic relationships and rank join results by quality.

-**Multiple Join Algorithms**
-Choose between CS-JP-LP for optimal accuracy or RS-JP for faster performance while maintaining quality superior to traditional approaches.

-**AI-Powered Column Matching**
-Extended beyond the original research, this implementation adds AI to automatically identify which columns should be joined.

-**Bridge Table Discovery**
-Automatically finds intermediate tables that can connect datasets with no direct semantic relationship.

-**Web Interface**
-User-friendly interface for managing the complete semantic join workflow.

 ## How It Works

 Project SEMA-JOIN operates in two stages: